collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### My First Pull Request

 I didn't quite feel like I knew what I was doing, but I was extremely motivated.
 I struggled through and submitted my first pull request.
+As is often characteristic of moments of achievement like this, there was a huge adrenaline rush.

 </td></tr>